Ortur Laser Master 3 vs xTool D1 Pro

 • WiFi / local wireless server connection

-Both machines are also compatible with MacOs or Windows, as well as smartphones via the app.
+Both machines are also compatible with MacOS or Windows, as well as smartphones via their respective apps.

 Calibration